Qatari amphibious transport dock Al Fulk: Development

 Al Fulk has a continuous flight deck with two deck-landing spots for helicopters at the bow and stern.
 Besides its role as an amphibious transport dock, Al Fulk is also tasked with ballistic missile defense.
+The ship took part in missile defense engagement in the Iran War in March 2026.

 Construction and career

 Al Fulk was ordered in 2016, with her keel being laid in 2021.
 Her launch took place on 24 January 2023.
 Her sea trials started in May 2024.

 On 29 November 2024, she was finally delivered to the Qatari Navy.